Why Is My Check Engine Light On?

 What Is the Check Engine Light (and Symbol)?

 Although known as the International Check Engine Symbol, the CEL can be a yellow, amber or orange engine-shaped warning indicator on the instrument cluster.
 It can be labeled “Check Engine,” “Service Engine Soon,” “Check Powertrain,” or simply “Check.”
-It can also have no label at all, or only the label without the engine shaped warning light.
+It can also have no label at all or only a label without the engine-shaped warning light.

 Why Does the Check Engine Light Turn On?